 What is the Canadian Foodgrains Bank?

 Founded in 1983, Canadian Foodgrains Bank is a partnership of 15 church and church-based agencies working together to end global hunger.
-In 2014-15, we helped 1.1 million people in 39 countries have enough to eat.
+In 2016-17, we helped over 900,000 people in 35 countries have enough to eat.

 Each year, the Canadian government provides us with $25 million in matching financial support.

 The goal of the Foodgrains Bank is to end global hunger.
 We do this in the following ways: